 What types of marketing calls are there?

-An ‘unsolicited call’ is a call that you have not requested.
+• An unsolicited call is a call that you didn’t ask for.

-The regulatory requirements in this area refer to direct marketing calls only, so, for example, if a company contacts you to ask you to take part in a survey, this is not prohibited.
+The rules in this area only apply to direct marketing calls.
+So, for example, if a company calls you to ask you to take part in a survey, this is not prohibited.

-What happens once my number is listed on the ‘do not call’ register?
+What happens when my number is on the Do Not Call Register?

-If your number is registered on the NDD’s ‘do not call register’, then direct marketing companies in Ireland are prohibited from calling you for direct marketing purposes.
+If your number is on the NDD’s Do Not Call Register, marketing companies in Ireland are not allowed to call you.

-When you contact your phone service provider to tell them you do not want to receive direct marketing calls, they will make sure that this is recorded in the NDD.
-This may take up to five working days.
+When you tell your service provider that you don’t want marketing calls, they’ll update your preference in the NDD.
+This can take up to 5 working days.

-What if I receive marketing calls against my wishes?
+What if I receive marketing calls after opting out?

-If your preference not to receive direct marketing calls is registered on the NDD, or if you get the call more than 28 days after your details have been recorded in the ‘do not call register’, or after you have told the company in question not to contact you again, you may wish to complain to the Data Protection Commission.
+If you’ve asked not to receive marketing calls and your number is on the Do Not Call Register, or if a company calls you more than 28 days after you told them to stop, you can complain to the Data Protection Commission.

 Who looks after the NDD?